-Jugni Style is a South Asian arts, culture and lifestyle magazine.
+Jugni Style is a South Asian arts, cultures and lifestyle magazine.
 We talk about everything from race & politics and personal essays, to clothes and the latest art exhibit.

 The Jugni Style Manifesto

-- We pledge to bring our readers relevant stories related to South Asian identity, culture and life.
+- We pledge to bring our readers relevant stories related to South Asian identities, cultures and life.

 - We vow to never carry stories or advertisements on dating, nor will we sponsor dating events.

 - We will not talk about how we are part of a crush generation, how we’re torn between cultures, how we can’t identify with our parents, or how we battle between East & West.